 INVESTIGATION NOTICE: Kaskela Law LLC Announces Stockholder Investigation into Fairness of Benefitfocus, Inc. (BNFT) Buyout Offer and Encourages Investors to Contact the Firm

-/EIN News/ -- PHILADELPHIA, Nov.
-12, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating Benefitfocus, Inc. (NASDAQ: BNFT) on behalf of the company’s investors.
+PHILADELPHIA, Nov.
+12, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating Benefitfocus, Inc. BNFT on behalf of the company's investors.

 On November 1, 2022, Benefitfocus announced that it had agreed to be acquired by Voya Financial, Inc. ("Voya").
 According to the announcement, Benefitfocus's stockholders are expected to be cashed out of their investment position at a price of $10.50 per share in cash, a price that is approximately 20% lower than BNFT's 52-week high value.